We’ve identified important issues in our community and created a plan to solve them.

 Early Childhood Education: We provide children with opportunities to close learning gaps and prepare for school through pre-kindergarten programs.

-High School Achievement: We help students reach graduation day by providing resources throughout middle school and high school.
+Student Success: We help students reach graduation day by providing resources throughout middle school and high school.

-Post-Secondary Attainment: We expand access to higher education and certifications through programs that create a stronger and more stable workforce for Southern Nevada.
+College and Career Transitions: We expand access to higher education and certifications through programs that create a stronger and more stable workforce for Southern Nevada.

 Workforce Supports: We help families navigate health services, income supports, job placements and everything else that goes into creating a good life so the whole family can succeed.